aiegoo/documentation/_wiki/blog/2021-11-09-mychecklist.md

 ```

 {: .warning}
-The best practice is to follow below steps;
+The best practice is to follow the steps below;

-1) make sure to first delete db.sqlite3 file
+1) make sure to first delete db.sqlite3 file \n
-2) delete every other files in migrations folders that is not __init__.py (contents in api/migrations and risk_assesment/migrations)
+2) delete every other files in migrations folders that is not __init__.py (contents in api/migrations and risk_assesment/migrations) \n
 3) (if applicable)delete every file with the name assesments.json in the top level risk_assesment_project folder .
 The only assesments.json should be in risk_assesment/fixtures.
-So dont delete risk_assesment/fixtures/assesments.json
+So dont delete risk_assesment/fixtures/assesments.json \n
-4) Delete everything in your google sheet spreadsheet
+4) Delete everything in your google sheet spreadsheet \n
-5) in the settings.py file make sure to set 'SHEET_NAME':'mychecklist'
+5) in the settings.py file make sure to set 'SHEET_NAME':'mychecklist' \n
 6) run the bash script scripts.sh just like before, it might take long time so be patient

 ## Heroku implementation